sshoemake/Meal_Project/README.md

     b. selected_week - session variable that drives cart display and meal list
     c. meal_list - list of meals by day for the selected week
 4. Create a Store project
-    python manage.py startapp stores
+    python manage.py startapp stores - DONE
-    Item will be able to be linked to stores for aisle reference
+    Item will be able to be linked to stores for aisle reference - In Progress Use docker dashboard to attach to mysql and run the following commands: mysql -uroot -p"$MYSQL_ROOT_PASSWORD" meal_project
+    update query:
+    insert into ingredients_ing_store (ingredient_id, aisle, store_id)
+    select id, aisle, '1' from ingredients_ingredient;

 5. Fix issue where default week is selected but cart qty and detail are out of sync
 6. Deploy enhancements:
     Backup database from docker instance - DONE